freaktechnik/eslint-plugin-botland/README.md

   `use-guarded-terminator` rule, since code after terminators can be reached.
 - `arg-types` Check argument count and types for methods.
 Should at the very least be able to check number of args, type of literals and direction literals.
+- `use-array-variables` Enforce usage of array1 and 2 for array manipulation.

 ## Configs
 - `recommended`